 According to a Simpson family tree designed by Matt Groening, Mr. Burns is a distant relative of Homer.
 Further, it's also revealed at the end of season twenty-one, episode thirteen, "The Simpsons: The Color Yellow (2010)" that Grandpa Simpson's great-grandfather was black, making him 1/8 black, so Homer is 1/16 and Bart, Lisa, and Maggie are 1/32.

 A television critic titled his article "Worst Episode Ever!" after watching a late 1990s episode, and criticized the show's writing.
 In the later seasons, there are many episodes in which the Comic Book Guy criticizes a character by saying "Worst episode ever!" and "Worst (action) ever!" in reference to the television critic's article.

-Homer (Dan Castellaneta) is the only character to have dialogue in every episode (although he is silent for part of "Jaws Wired Shut" due to his broken jaw requiring it to be wired shut).
-Marge (Julie Kavner) and Lisa (Yeardley Smith) have also appeared in every episode, but Marge did not deliver any dialogue in season four, episode twenty-two, "Krusty Gets Kancelled", and Lisa did not deliver any dialogue in season twenty-one, episode eighteen, "Chief of Hearts".
-Bart (Nancy Cartwright) did not appear in season twenty, episode twenty, "Four Great Women and a Manicure". although on rare occasions Maggie does speak instead of sucking her pacifier.
+Homer (Dan Castellaneta) is the only character to have dialogue in every episode.
+While Marge (Julie Kavner) and Lisa (Yeardley Smith) also appear in every episode, Marge doesn't have any dialogue in "Krusty Gets Kancelled" (Season 4 Episode 22), and Lisa doesn't have any dialogue in "Chief of Hearts" (Season 21 Episode 18).
+Bart (Nancy Cartwright) doesn't appear in "Four Great Women and a Manicure" (Season 20 Episode 20).